onchainrank/chrome_inj/CHROME_STORE_LISTING.md

 ### 📋 Requirements

-- Active onchainrank.com account with API key
+- Active onchainrank.com account with API key (visit https://onchainrank.com)
-- Access to Bullx NEO terminal (neo.bullx.io/terminal)
+- Access to supported DEX (pump.fun, Bullx) terminals

 ### 🚀 Getting Started

 1. Install the extension
 2. Click the extension icon to open settings
-3. Enter your onchainrank API key
+3. Enter your onchainrank API key (get yours at https://onchainrank.com)
 4. Adjust iframe height if desired (default: 200px)
-5. Navigate to Bullx NEO terminal with any token address
+5. Navigate to a supported DEX (pump.fun, Bullx) terminal with any token address
 6. Watch as onchainrank charts appear automatically!

 ### 🛠️ How It Works

-The extension monitors your Bullx terminal URL for cryptocurrency addresses.
+The extension monitors your DEX (pump.fun, Bullx) terminal URL for cryptocurrency addresses.
 When detected, it embeds an onchainrank iframe with relevant trading data for that specific token.
 As you switch between different tokens, the chart updates automatically to match your current selection.

 ### 🔐 Security & Privacy